brendenlake/BPL/README.md

 ### Compatibility

-Code was developed as tested on MATLAB R2013a and Lightspeed toolbox version 2.6.
+Code was developed and tested on MATLAB R2013a and Lightspeed toolbox version 2.6.